Cognigy/Documentation/docs/voice-gateway/references/events/RECOGNIZED_DTMF.md

 # RECOGNIZED_DTMF

-The DTMF code was recognized by the virtual agent.
+The DTMF code was recognized by the AI Agent.

 To test a payload with the `RECOGNIZED_DTMF` event, you can use a Flow with only one **Set Session Config** Node.